 Please consider sharing your near-miss experiences.
 The short time you take to share your story could save the life of a fellow officer.

-For more information, click on the flyer above, visit our LEO Near Miss About page, or contact one of our staff listed below.
+For more information, click on the flyer above, visit our LEO Near Miss About page, or contact our staff listed below.

 This project is supported by the Office of Community Oriented Policing Services, U.S. Department of Justice, and the Motorola Solutions Foundation.
 The LEO Near Miss project is jointly sponsored and endorsed by the following organizations: